-Maths Investigations - Daily Superlatives!
+Maths Investigations - Learning is Fun!

 As well as being a huge hit with children, Maths Investigations is different.
 It supports teachers in encouraging children to explore and investigate Maths and to take responsibility for their own learning.
 It also gives the pupils the regular differentiated practice they need to become really secure in their core number skills.